 O how that glittering taketh me!

 The second stanza changes the end rhyme to the long “e” vowel sound in “see,” “free,” and “me”.
 Herrick’s speaker, who may be Herrick himself, states without much detail how he is “taken” by the sight of the “vibration” of her clothes.
 It is important to note that while he is appreciating the clothes themselves he is truly speaking about her body underneath them.
-It is only due to his sexual longing for this woman that he has any interest in talking about her clothes at all.
+It is only due to his sexual longing for this woman that he has no interest in talking about her clothes at all.